Synagogue of Volos

 Benjamin de Tudela noted the presence of Jews in the region in his famous travel accounts.
 Over the centuries a number of them worked in trade-related activities, including textiles and tobacco.
 They largely participated in the economic development of Volos.

-The city copted 35 Jewish families in 1850.
+The city had 35 Jewish families in 1850.
 A synagogue was built there between 1865 and 1870.
 A school of the Alliance Israélite Universelle opened there a year earlier.
 But it closed in 1878.

 Following anti-Semitic acts at the turn of the century, much of the community settled in Salonika.
 But the city still had a thousand Jews in 1913.

-Of the 882 Jews present in Volos in 1940, many managed to escape with the arrival of the Axis armies, with the help of locals and religious authorities.
+Of the 882 Jews present in Volos in 1940, many managed to escape before the arrival of the Axis armies, with the help of locals and religious authorities.
 During the occupation by Italian troops, the Jews were relatively safe.
 However, when the German troops arrived, 130 Jews were arrested by the Nazis in March 1944 and deported.

 Many Jews joined the Resistance, including aiding the British Army in its actions against the Germans.
 Rabbi Moshe Pessah worked in coordination with Archbishop Joachim Alexopoulos and the National Liberation Front to find a sanctuary for the Jews of Volos in the surrounding mountainous regions and the villages there.
 Thanks to this effort, three quarters of the were saved.